Iluvitari/AZ104-Notes/AZ-104 Overview.md

 ## Users:

 - Directory synced: Yes/No - Yes it came from on prem AD via AAD Connect
+- Guest accounts
+	- Example: Different Azure AD tenant/gmail/msa > can be added as guest users in AAD.
+	- Authorization controlled at AAD

-Example: Different Azure AD tenant/gmail.msa > can add as guest users in AAD.
-Objects then can be given permissions for connected applications and services.
+	- Objects then can be given permissions for connected applications and services.

 New user/invite user (guest user from gmail, another aad instance etc)